vikrantdeveloper/Tech_Talk_Codes/Autonomous_car_script/README.md

 # Introduction
 The robot moves autonomously and can be controlled manually as well.
-Video streaming can be viewed on a video media by the link local http link :- 192.168.1.1. video link :-

 # Prerequisite